ashah2012/ashah2012.github.io/_posts/2018-01-04-Spring-Dependency-injection.markdown

 * *@Repository* - is a subtype of *@Component*, preferably used with data layer repository class
 * *@Service* - is a subtype of *@Component*, preferably used with service class

-Spring provides with one more additional way of dependency injection other than setter and constructor :
+Spring provides with one more additional way of dependency injection other than setter and constructor:

 * Member variable injection